bolorino/theatrewp/README.txt

 * taxonomy-format.php # Productions by category

 You can copy the files located in includes/templates within the plugin directory to your theme's directory and modify it to your liking.

+Define TWP_THEME constant in your theme if using the templates to avoid duplicate content: define( 'TWP_THEME', true );

 == Installation ==